-The seeking safety group is a present-focused therapy to help people attain safety from trauma/Post Traumatic Stress Disorder and substance use.
-The group is gender specific and consists of 25 topic areas related to trauma and substance use.
+Seeking Safety, offered in an individualized therapy format, is a present-focused therapy to help people attain safety from trauma/Post Traumatic Stress Disorder and substance use.
+This clinical intervention consists of 25 topic areas related to trauma and substance use.